Ask Slashdot: Someone Else Is Using My Email Address

 It's gmail.
 Just report it as spam.
 Problem solved.

 I had this guy who thought my ancient [first initial][lastname] email address was his own.
 He was using it for various things, including signing up for his new credit card.
 Apparently, his credit card company did not valid an email address before it started sending reward statements, which included a partial card number.
 The credit card company did NOT provide an unsubscribe feature (unless I logged into the other customer's account which, of course, was not possible).
-Actually, there was no mechanism for m
+Actually, there was no mechanism for me NOT to get his reward statements!

+After escalating to the credit card company's executive customer service (the customer service of last resort when you write to the company's CEO) , they evidently got ahold of the guy to inform him that this email address is bad, and to get his real one.

+My recent problems with someone else trying to use my email address have since stopped.

 Get a new address.
 (Score:2)